Social Partners Promoting Decent Workplaces in the Education Sector for a Healthier Working Life

 1st Training Seminar: Madrid

-At the training seminar representatives from ETUCE and EFEE member organisations had the opportunity to discuss about the results of the online survey, debate about the good practice examples and exchange experience on tackling psychosocial hazards and work-related stress on national level.
+At the training seminar 30 representatives from ETUCE and EFEE member organisations had the opportunity to discuss about the results of the online survey, debate about the good practice examples and exchange experience on tackling psychosocial hazards and work-related stress on national level.
 During a series of presentations the participants learned more about the ETUCE social partner project and about psychosocial hazards from a European point of view.
 Tim Tregenza from the European Agency for Safety and Health at Work (EU OSHA) explained the major risk factors of psychosocial hazards and the national strategies and European legislation which are developed to avoid them.
-Clara Llorens from the research institute ISTAS (Union Institute of Work, Environment and Health) gave an overview on the research project, introducing the results of the online survey the four case studies.
+Clara Llorens from the research institute ISTAS (Union Institute of Work, Environment and Health) gave an overview of the research project, introducing the results of the online survey and the four case studies.
 Carmen Radu, a teacher who participated in the Romanian case study, and Patricio Perez, a member of the advisory group of the project, presented the results of the case studies in Romania and Finland.
 In the working group sessions the participants shared their own experience and their knowledge on strategies to tackle work-related stress and discussed about guidelines in averting psychosocial hazards.
+Pictures

 2nd Training Seminar: London

-In London, representatives from ETUCE and EFEE member organisations had the opportunity to discuss the results of the online survey, debate on the good practice examples and exchange experience on tackling psychosocial hazards and work-related stress at national level.
+In London, 38 representatives from ETUCE and EFEE member organisations had the opportunity to discuss the results of the online survey, debate on the good practice examples and exchange experience on tackling psychosocial hazards and work-related stress at national level.
 During a series of presentations the participants learned more about the ETUCE social partner project and about the prevention of psychosocial hazards from a European point of view.
 Tim Tregenza from the European Agency for Safety and Health at Work (EU OSHA) explained the major risk factors of psychosocial hazards and pointed to some national strategies and the European strategic framework on health and safety which have been developed in this field.
-Hans-Joachim Lincke from the research institute FFAW (Freiburg research centre for occupational sciences) gave an overview on the research project, presenting the results of the online survey and the four case studies.
-Inge De Troyer, the expert of the Belgian case study, and Brigitte Zilligen the expert of the German case study, explained the challenges their schools face and the initiative their school has taken regarding the prevention of work-related stress.
+Hans-Joachim Lincke from the research institute FFAW (Freiburg research centre for occupational sciences) gave an overview of the research project, presenting the results of the online survey and the four case studies.
+Inge De Troyer, the expert of the Belgian case study, and Brigitte Zilligen the expert of the German case study, explained the challenges their schools face and the initiative their schools have taken regarding the prevention of work-related stress.
 Dave Thomas from Ashton school showcased the approach taken at his education institution to ensure a healthy working and learning environment that benefits both education staff and pupils.
 In the working group sessions the participants shared their own experience and their knowledge on strategies to tackle work-related stress and collected ideas for guidelines in averting psychosocial hazards.

 The Conference held in Bucharest on 9-10 June 2016, brought together more than 70 representatives of education trade unions, education employers, teachers, school leaders and other education stakeholders from all levels of education.
-Via multiple presentations, participants were introduced into and gained a deeper understanding of a number of topics related to psychosocial hazards and work-related stress in the education sector.
+Via multiple presentations, participants were introduced to and gained a deeper understanding of a number of topics related to psychosocial hazards and work-related stress in the education sector.

 Echoing the words of welcome from Stéphane Vanoirbeck, member of the EFEE Executive Committee and Odile Cordelier, Bureau member of ETUCE, Prof. Dr. Bernhard Sieland, from the Leuphana Universität Lüneburg in Germany, drew attention to the need of a healthy working life as the basis for quality education in the keynote speech.
 He called on participants to raise awareness, to break the taboo of psychosocial hazards in the education sector and to help teachers speak up about work-related stress.
 More insight in the structure of the EU Strategic Framework on Occupational Health and Safety and its implementation in the education sector as well as some results of the ESENER 2015 study were presented by Tim Tregenza from the European Agency for Safety and Health at Work.
 Dr. Hans-Joachim Lincke from the research team who had accompanied the project, summarised the project outcomes.
 The good practices collected in four school case studies in Belgium, Romania, Finland and Germany were screened by the project film.
 Stefaan Ceuppens, Policy Officer Social Dialogue of the European Commission, informed the participants about the European social dialogue and underlined the key role of European and national social partners in promoting decent workplaces.
 Furthermore he provided participants with some outcomes and good practice examples on Health and Safety issues from other sectoral social dialogue committees.